sebastian-zieba/PACMAN/docs/source/stages.rst

 - `Stage 03: <https://pacmandocs.readthedocs.io/en/latest/_modules/pacman/reduction/s03_refspectra.html>`_

   + download or generate a stellar spectrum that matches the spectral type of the host star.
 Options are: KURUCZ 1993, CASTELLI AND KURUCZ 2004, PHOENIX MODELS and a blackbody spectrum
-  + multiply the stellar spectrum by the grism throughput to make a reference spectrum for the wavelength calibration
+  + multiply the stellar spectrum by the grism throughput (which is saved in `PACMAN/src/data/bandpass <https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/bandpass>`_) to make a reference spectrum for the wavelength calibration
-  + saves the bandpass in pacman/ancil/bandpass
+  + saves the reference spectrum into the work directory

 - `Stage 10: <https://pacmandocs.readthedocs.io/en/latest/_modules/pacman/reduction/s10_direct_images.html>`_